Kong/docs.konghq.com/app/konnect/network-resiliency.md

 Telemetry data does not include any customer information or any data processed by the data plane.
 All telemetry data is encrypted using mTLS.

-### How frequently does data travel between the control plane and data plane nodes?
+### How frequently does data travel between the Konnect control plane and data plane nodes?

 When you make a configuration change on the control plane, that change is immediately pushed to any connected data plane nodes.